-Other famous firearms from the region include the Tommy gun, the Gatling Gun, the Winchester rifle.
+Other famous firearms from the region include the Tommy gun, the Gatling Gun, and the Winchester rifle.

 The first nuclear-powered submarine was built in Connecticut.

-Because of her nuclear power she was able to travel longer than any existing submarines at the time.
+Because of her nuclear power, she was able to travel longer than any existing submarine at the time.

 She was also the first submarine to complete the trip to the North Pole.